 I grew up in the North Shore of Chicagoland–Lake Michigan a bike ride to the East, the city a Metra ride to the SouthEast.
 We could see the Sears Tower from the top of the waterslide at the pool.
 I went to college in Kalamazoo, Michigan because a) once my extended family when on a vacation to Michigan when I was in high school and 22 of us stayed in a double-wide trailer and a few tents and it was the only vacation I remember and b) Kalamazoo College sends every junior abroad for their junior year.
 I went to Aberdeen, Scotland.
 I want to go back.
-I stayed in Michigan because I got a boyfriend and got cervical cancer and then got married and worked as a factory girl, a waitress, a receptionist, an assistant librarian in a one-room rural library, choir manager, alto section leader, freelance singer, preschool teacher, then I went to grad school, became an adjunct instructor, got a tenure-track teaching job, bought a house next to an abandoned paper mill, had a baby, and got divorced when I was 30.
-Then I learned how to be fierce.
-Then I learned how to be free.
+I stayed in Michigan because I got a boyfriend and got cervical cancer as a fun gift! and then got married at 24 and worked as a factory girl, a waitress, a receptionist, an assistant librarian in a one-room rural library, choir manager, alto section leader, freelance singer, preschool teacher, then I went to grad school, became an adjunct instructor at a community college, got a tenure-track teaching job, bought a house next to an abandoned paper mill, had a baby, got divorced, sold the house when I was 30.
+Phew.
+That’s a lot.